 Looking for more inspiration for your travels in Chile?
 You might find our other articles useful:

-- 17 of the best things to do in Santiago, Chile
+- Things to do in Santiago, Chile

 - Pisco Elqui: travel to the heart of Chile’s stargazing valley

 - Things to do in San Pedro de Atacama, Chile